Medusa: Dare to Be Truthful: Critical reception

-In an interview with celebrity columnist Michael Musto of The Village Voice, Brown recalled how Madonna first reacted when saw the film: "At first I heard she really liked it.
+In an interview with celebrity columnist Michael Musto of The Village Voice, Brown recalled how Madonna first reacted when she saw the film: "At first I heard she really liked it.
 Then I heard she didn't like the scene where I rolled around on my dog's grave.
 She'd rolled around on her mother's — like that wasn't offensive enough?
-Then she didn't like the scene with the dancers suing me, because that really happened to her."
+Then she didn't like the scene with the dancers suing me, because that really happened to her".

 Shortly after seeing the film, Madonna sent over a half-finished bottle of warm champagne as a dubious gift, to salute Brown's deadpan impersonation.
 Brown's reaction upon receiving the gift was surprising: "It was really expensive champagne, but it had Madonna spit in it!"

 The concert and backstage footage was filmed at the Long Beach Convention and Entertainment Center in Long Beach, California.
 After its debut on cable television, the film was released on VHS for a limited time until it went out-of-print in the mid-1990s.
 The DVD version of the film is now available only via Julie Brown's official website.